-Tailings Monitoring – Delivered by Future Tails
+Tailings Monitoring – MINEM532

 This micro-credential has been designed for professionals working in the field of tailings management.
 It is best suited to practicing engineers, geoscientists or individuals with responsibility for input into risk assessments of tailings storage facilities, although the content covered and the principles discussed will find relevance in all fields of mining geomechanics.

 This micro-credential is one of a series of 12 micro-credentials which, if successfully completed, will lead to a Graduate Certificate in Tailings Management* at UWA.

 Future Tails is a five-year initiative funded by sponsors Rio Tinto and BHP to facilitate industry understanding of best practice mine tailings management.